watercable76/sql_db_creation/readme.md

 ## Tools Used

 The text editor I used is Visual Studio Code, as well as GitHub.
 I downloaded Git and connected the repo
 to my VS Code.
 This way I can write content while ensuring it works and is visually easier to work with.

+I used C# for my code.
+I am going to use sqlite and connect with C#.

 <p>&nbsp;</p>

 ### The packages downloaded are here
-1. [Node.js](https://nodejs.org/en/download/) - Install this software to your computer.
-This will be a version manager used to install node.js.
-2. Run 'npm init -y' which will create a package.json file.
-3. Run 'npm install mongodb' to install the MongoDB driver to the package file.
+1. [Documentation](https://code.visualstudio.com/docs/languages/csharp) - Go to this website to start working with C# with VS Code.
+2. Find and install a C# extension.

 <p>&nbsp;</p>